wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.6.5 - /01/2015
+- Fixed PHP notice on cimy_uef_functions.php at line 673 when using avatar Extra Field (thanks to rossini7777)

 v2.6.4 - 31/12/2014
 - Fixed a DoS security issue on file, avatar and picture Extra Fields where a blog's user can delete random server's files All versions between v0.9.5 and v2.6.3 (included) are vulnerable (credit to Sébastien Payet)